evkx/evkx.github.io/content/guides/evsearch/_index.md

 ### Top speed

-This sort the EV-models based on rated top speed (V-MAX) From large to small.
+This sort order sorts the EV models based on rated top speed (V-MAX) From large to small.

 [See search result](/evsearch/?sortOrder=TopSpeedDesc)

 ### Max DC Charging

-This sort EV-models based on the rated MAX DC Charging speed.
+This sort order sorts the  EV models based on the rated MAX DC Charging speed.

 [See search result](/evsearch/?sortOrder=MaxDCCharging)